[MENU] | SEAL PHOTOS | [SIGN LIST] | [50 LONGEST] | [ABSTRACT] | [LEGEND LIST] | Seal M314 | [glyph menu]

 Matsya legend video

 RIGHTEOUS KING MANU RESCUED A TINY FISH he saw during his sacred ritual bath at the river.
 It begged him to rescue it from the hungry larger fish in the river.
 King Manu put the fish in a pot and took it to his palace.
 By the next day, the fish had outgrown the pot, so the king placed it in a pond.
 The following day, the fish had grown so large, that the king commanded his servants to move the fish to a lake.
 By the next day, the fish had outgrown the lake, and was transferred to the ocean.
 The king realized that this was no ordinary fish, and asked for the meaning of the miraculous manifestation.
 The fish revealed that it was Matsya, an incarnation of the god Vishnu, preserver of the universe.
 It three days time, it warned, the land would be ravaged by a devastating flood.
 The king was to gather the 7 sages, herbs, and animals, and board a boat that would be provided.
 At the appointed time, a boat, towed by Matsya, the fish arrived.
 Vasuki, king of Naga serpents, acted as the towing rope connecting the boat to the horn of Matsya.
-During the flood, Matsya instructed Manu in the seven sages in the Vedas.
+During the flood, Matsya instructed Manu and the seven sages in the Vedas.
 With this new wisdom, Manu and the seven sages reestablished civilization.

-Fish glyphs in the Indus Script
+Glyphs of the gods: the Fish in the Indus Script

 Interpretation of the fish glyphs of the Indus Script as god names